 One thing to note is, it’s really fun to have your stylist write you a note inside the fix.
 It’s the extra-special detail that you don’t get from big-box chains.
 Someone actually went shopping and styled something wonderful for you, hoping you’d really like it.
 And since she’s not someone who you know, you get some really interesting picks that you wouldn’t normally try.
 Maybe bright orange really DOES look good on you.
 Perhaps a leopard print isn’t so far-fetched, Felicia.
 And maybe Deb really can rock the heck out of a hot pink cardigan.
 You see, it’s a little adventure in fashion, in the comfort of your own home, and I think you’re going to like it.

 8. You can finally get out of a style rut.

 Ah, variety; it’s a really wonderful reason why this service is continually in demand.
 I’m always in a bit of a rut when I shop for myself.
 I always need a thousand tops, but then I realize hey, now I’m lacking in the bottoms department.
 With this service, you get a little bit of everything.
 A few tops, a skirt or pair of pants, perhaps a pull-over or a jacket, a necklace; you get the idea.
 Now they’ve added shoes, and I’ve never put it in my ‘cart’ but it would be interesting to try.

 Oh!
-And the quality of the pieces are always pretty top-notch.
+And the quality of the pieces is always pretty top-notch.
 I’ve been impressed with how beautiful my SF clothing looks, wash after wash.
 This isn’t cheap, poorly-made clothing at all.